Wouw: The castle of Wouw

 Between Wouw and Heerle there used to be a castle.
 This castle is first mentioned in 1379 as "Het Huis te Woude", which means: The House in Woude.
 (Woude=Wouw).
 It was a round castle surrounded by a body of water.
 This provided protection to its lord and its inhabitants.

 The grounds outside the castle were very fertile, and many farms were to be found there.
 The lord could see and thus supervise all the farmers' grounds from his castle.
 The lord also had a military role.
 For example, he fought in several battles.

 After the invention of gunpowder the inhabitants of the castle would no longer be safe.
 The castle therefore became one of the first castles to be strengthened by fortifications.
 During the Eighty Years' War the castle was captured several times.
 As a consequence the inhabitants eventually fled.
 The castle was inhabited from 1583 till 1594.
 Since then the castle has had many uses but eventually it slowly vanished.

 Nowadays nothing much can be seen of the castle.
 Plants have been planted marking parts of the foundations of the castle, so the positions of some of the buildings can still be inferred.

+Demographics

+As demonstrated in the table below, the biggest age group of Wouw are middle-aged adults (aged 45–65).